Instructors sometimes want to give students credit for late work. Several option exist.

 To change the due date of an assignment, start by navigating to the "Assignments" tab.

-Next, click the small arrow next to the assignment of your choosing to expand the assignment.
-Scroll to the bottom of the expanded assignment and click the blue "Edit" button.
+Next, click on an assignment of your choice to expand the assignment.
+At the bottom of the assignment, click the blue "Edit" button.

 From there, you can make changes to the due date using the dropdown picker.